takyonxxx/BalanceRobotPI/README.md

 ### Mobile App Setup

 1. Install Qt on your development machine
-2. Open the `mobile_app/BalanceRobotApp.pro` file in Qt Creator
+2. Open the `mobile_app/BalanceRobotRemote.pro` file in Qt Creator qt6.9 Clang arm64-v8a
 3. Build and deploy to your Android or iOS device

 ## Usage